notamicrodose/repo2md/readme.md

-# File Combiner
+# repo2gh

-File Combiner is a Flask-based web application that allows users to upload multiple files and combine them into a single Markdown file.

-I have created this tool to make it easier for myself to share code with LLMs.
-Its very basic, but it does the job.
+repo2gh is a Flask-based web app that allows users to upload repos (folders) and combine them into a single Markdown file to make it easier to share code with LLMs.
+Its basic, but it does the job.

 ## Features